-Commercial ventures includes a contribution by New Valley of \$5,931 for a 49% interest in a joint venture which purchased a shopping center, the Plaza at Harmon Meadow, in New Jersey at the end of March 2015.
+Commercial ventures include a contribution by New Valley of \$5,931 for a 49% interest in a joint venture which purchased a shopping center, The Plaza at Harmon Meadow, in New Jersey at the end of March 2015.
 The joint venture is a variable interest entity, however, New Valley is not the primary beneficiary of the joint venture.
 New Valley will account for its interest in the joint venture under the equity method of accounting.
-New Valley's maximum exposure to loss as a result of its investments in commercial ventures was \$5,931 at March 31, 2015.
+New Valley recorded equity income of \$27 for the three and six months ended June 30, 2015 related to shopping center rental operations.
+New Valley's maximum exposure to loss as a result of its investments in commercial ventures was \$5,958 at June 30, 2015.